ETH-DISCO/advx-bench/docs/0-model-selection.md

 detr @ 2022:

 - same model as above
-- ❌ tried it out, has nice panoptic segmentation + semantic segmentation features, but limited to very specific classes (not open vocabulary)
+- ❌ zero shot, doesn't need any textual prompts and finds all labels in the image - but only works with COCO classes